 From that old Dennis Brown record you’ve spent months trying to track down, to the latest LP by The National, the city’s largest record store has you covered.
 Waterloo is huge, so it’s always well stocked with new releases, rare classics and deluxe special edition re-issues, from major label and indie artists alike.
 The Texas best-seller charts will help you pluck some gems from the thriving local music scene and you can lose an hour or two rummaging for gems in the dollar bins and in the used daily arrivals section.
 There are regular in-store performances from all kinds of acts too, so make sure you keep an eye on their event calendar.
 If you still can’t find what you’re after at Waterloo, check this list of more of Austin's best record shops.

-Most city’s have their own official symbolic flowers, birds or animals.
-But Austin, in the spirit of always doing things differently, is one of the only cities we know of to have its very own official drink of the city.
-Named after a traditional medicinal plant, the Indian Paintbrush consists of grapefruit juice, lime juice, bitters, rosemary syrup and lots and lots of vodka.
-Served at Garage, a trendy Warehouse District candle-lit bar inside an old parking lot, we recommend you take it easy - as with any paintbrush; in the wrong hands, things could get very messy.
+Yeah, we know this doesn't sound particularly appetising – but allow us to explain.
+The average city has its own official symbolic flowers, birds or animals – but Austin, in the spirit of boozy individualism, has its very own official drink.
+That's right, named after a traditional medicinal plant, the Indian Paintbrush consists of grapefruit juice, lime juice, bitters, rosemary syrup and lots and lots of vodka.
+Fancy trying it?
+Head to Garage, a trendy Warehouse District candle-lit bar (but take it easy, ok?).
 For more of the city’s best alcoholic concoctions, check out list of Austin's best cocktails.

 Austin has a population of 1.3 million people—and 1.5 million bats.
 The majority of the latter (and occasionally a few of the former) sleep under Ann W. Richards Congress Avenue Bridge and come swarming out to spectacular effect at sunset (there’s even a Bat Fest in August, where live bands play as the bats take flight).
 Bat-viewing tours are extremely popular, and the best ones are on the water since it’s hard to see as clearly when looking down from the bridge.
 Plus, it’s a great way to enjoy the Austin city lights from afar.
 Your best vantage point is either from the comfort of a motorboat chugging toward the bridge or—for those after a more intimate (and energetic) experience—from kayaks or stand-up paddle boards.